ieeeuoft/react-workshop-2025/README.md

 ### The `counter` branch
 The `counter` branch contains the counter App.
-If you run `npm run dev`, you should see the following page.
+If you run `npm run dev`, you should see the home page and be able to navigate to the counter.
 You can play around with the counter!

 <img width="897" alt="Screenshot 2024-10-23 at 17 06 21" src="https://github.com/user-attachments/assets/33897b59-59c0-4565-83f4-473e1298e94c">